Adanos020/funky/README.md

 # Syntax
-While designing the syntax I was inspired mainly by syntaxes of Haskell, C++, D, and JavaScript.
+While designing the syntax I was inspired mainly by syntaxes of Haskell, C++, D, and JavaScript, but also introduced some of my new ideas.
 I tried my best to make it as simple as possible, with minimal use of keywords.
 For instance, a simple Hello World program would look like this:
 ```haskell
 "Hello, world!"
 ```

 There's no special function for printing things in the console.
-To print anything – just put it and it's done.
+To print anything – just insert it and it's done.

 ## Identifiers